Nolan Jones Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks third in the league.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks third in MLB.

-- The Braves' 3.86 team ERA ranks eighth across all MLB pitching staffs.
+- The Braves have a 3.85 team ERA that ranks eighth across all league pitching staffs.

-- Braves pitchers combine to surrender the 10th-fewest home runs in baseball (72 total, 1.1 per game).
+- The Braves rank 13th in baseball in home runs given up (74 total, 1.1 per game).

-- The Braves will look to Smith-Shawver (0-0) in his second start of the season.
+- Shuster makes the start for the Braves, his eighth of the season.
+He is 3-2 with a 5.05 ERA and 21 strikeouts in 35 2/3 innings pitched.

-- His most recent time out was on Friday against the Washington Nationals, when the righty went 5 1/3 innings, surrendering no earned runs while allowing three hits.
+- The left-hander's last appearance came on Saturday against the Washington Nationals, when he went five innings, surrendering three earned runs while giving up eight hits.

+- The 24-year-old has amassed a 5.05 ERA and 5.3 strikeouts per nine innings across seven games this season, while giving up a batting average of .231 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.